cmotc/vaLAIR/README.md

   1. Implement AI class, which is similar to the move class but instead of doing actions on events it does actions based on the execution of Lua scripts
+   1. Right now it's born-but-blind.
+The guys will accept signals that make them walk and eventually run into walls.
   2. Write some example AI scripts
   3. Networked play support, with sub-tasks
    1. Game Server as Group Chat?